bookercodes/booker.codes/works/scrimba-blog.md

 > I learned leaners looking for career advice probably don't need a beginner course and were unlikely to convert.
 Besides, we were also competing with Indeed, GlassDoor, and other websites which Google perceive to be more authoratative on this subject.

-> That's when I pivoted to the `learn web development` vertical, where the learning continued!
+> That's when I pivoted to the `learn web development` vertical, where we achieved greater succes and the learning continues!

 ### Create high-caliber and engaging content

-Content around how to learn to code is competitive.
+Content around how to learn to code is pretty darn competitive.

-We aren't only competing with coding bootcamps, but with websites like HubSpot, who have cemented their authority on this subject over a decade as well.
+We aren't only competing with coding bootcamps, but with websites like W3Schools and HubSpot, who have cemented their authority on this subject over a decade.

 To rank successfully, **our content has to more effectively satisfy the readers' needs** - it has to be more deeply researched, more visual, and more orientated around the learner web developer persona.

-How we achieve this is partly documented in the official [Scrimba style guide](https://scrimba.com) I wrote but here are some of the most important points.
+How we achieve this is partly documented in the official [Scrimba style guide](https://www.notion.so/Style-guide-5223ffc0d7624779942d8bada50e10f7) and reflected in the posts.

-- Assure the reader of their problem
-- Make the post easy to scan
-- Add interactive and rich embeds
-- Do not self-promote or be too indulgent

 ### On-page technical SEO optimizations